huggingface/transformers/docs/source/model_doc/bartpho.rst

 Tips:

-- This implementation is only for tokenization.
-Following mBART, BARTpho uses the "large" architecture of BART with an additional layer-normalization layer on top of both the encoder and decoder.
+- Following mBART, BARTpho uses the "large" architecture of BART with an additional layer-normalization layer on top of both the encoder and decoder.
 Thus, usage examples in the :doc:`documentation of BART <bart>`, when adapting to use with BARTpho, should be adjusted by replacing the BART-specialized classes with the mBART-specialized counterparts.
   For example:

 .. code-block::